BludGeonT/Ethos-BotManagement/README.md

         - This will allow for a bot to contain historical information or updates which might have valuable information such as during an investigation or prolonged operation to infiltrate, etc.
       - Database Field Name:  ```BOT_NOTES```
         - This field, over time, could accumulate lots of historical notes.
 Almost like records within a field and perhaps a sort of JSON structure will work best here unless you have a better suggestion.

+### User Interface (UI) Details

-# Refer to the UI.md file for the layout instructions and retaining all of the rules within the original PLANNING.md file.
+#### Refer to the UI.md file for the layout instructions and retaining all of the rules within the original PLANNING.md file.

+- The Ethos-BotManagement Module UI will open up once Ethos-BotManagement is clicked from the left navigation panel from the EthosProject main page.
+- The Ethos-BotManagement visual layout will be very similar to the Ethos-OCR module.